-The course will be marked, and there will be water stops at the 6km, 13km and 18km points.
+The course will be marked, and there will be aid stations at the 4km, 7 km, 12km, 17km and finish points.
 You will need to carry any additional fluids that you require.
 You also need to have good protection against sun exposure and a sturdy pair of shoes (preferably trail shoes).

-We do not take responsibility for any injuries incurred by participants, but a doctor and basic first aid facilities will be available at the finish.
+We do not take responsibility for any injuries incurred by participants, but a doctor and basic first aid facilities will be available at 12km and at the finish.

-We will hold a briefing at the Negash Lodge at 6:30 pm on 30th March 2018.
-Following the briefing, there will be a pasta party at Negash Lodge in the treehouse restaurant (not included in the registration fee).
-For those travelling down on the morning of the event, we will hold another briefing at the race start point at 9:30 am on 31st March.
-The race will start promptly 10:30 am.
-There will be a time limit of three and a half hours to finish the race, and a post-race lunch will be available.
+We will hold a briefing at the Negash Resort at 6:30 pm on 11th October 2019.
+Following the briefing, there will be a pasta party at Negash Resort in the treehouse restaurant (not included in the registration fee).
+For those travelling down on the morning of the event, we will hold another briefing at the race start point at 9:30 am on 12th October.
+The race will start promptly 10:00 am.
+There will be a time limit of four hours to finish the race (cut of time 3 hours at 15K), and a post-race lunch will be available.
 Participants are welcome to bring their own lunch or purchase food.

 • Water, snacks, and first aid support will be provided at the finish.

 • All participants will receive a T-Shirt and prizes will be awarded to the race winners.

 • 10 km walkers with families will be accompanied by a guide, which is included in the registration fee.

 • If you wish to have horses as part of the walk please indicate this on your registration.
 Payment will be made separately to the Guide’s Association (Wenchi Eco-Tourism Association).

 Wenchi Crater Lake, 155 km west of Addis Ababa, is known for its beautiful mountainous landscape.
 The lake is well known for an old sacred monastery situated on one of the islands.